getodk/aggregate/docs/running-aggregate-with-docker-compose.md

   You will see the output from the containers.

-  Aggregate is ready when you see a message containing `"Server startup in 2355 ms"` (the actual number may be other).
+  Aggregate is ready when you see a message containing `"Server startup in 2355 ms"` (the actual number may be different).

   Access Aggregate at [http:/localhost:8080](http:/localhost:8080)